 We demand fault damages, including lost wages, medical bills, and pain and suffering.
 We also demand compensation for disfigurement, such as the loss of an arm and scarring.
 If someone dies, we bring claims for damages on behalf of the family members.
-If a driver was reckless or drove while inebriated, we may bring a claim for punitive damages because their conduct was completely unjustified.
+If a driver was reckless or drove drunk, our personal injury attorneys may also call for punitive damages because their conduct was completely unjustified.

-The way a crash happens often is key to proving who was responsible.
+The way a crash occurred is typically the key to proving who was responsible.
 The manner of the crash also helps to verify the severity of the injuries.
 Our Rock Hill car accident lawyers understand how to prove fault.
 We do this by conducting a thorough investigation, speaking with witnesses, and working with traffic reconstruction experts when necessary.

 Some of the reasons accidents occur include: